Leadership & Service in Public Health

 Life Skills and New Friendship

 Return with greater self-confidence, independence, and improved communication skills.
-Enjoy a broader worldview and friends of different backgrounds from across the U.S.
+Enjoy a broader worldview and diverse friendships from across the U.S.

 Hours of Service-Learning